iotexpert/middleware-ntshell/README.md

 When you start the library manager you will now see the IoT Expert Library with NT Shell.

 # How to manually add ntshell library using Modus 2.2 (Modus Flow)
-For the "Modus Flow" you need to create a file called "deps/middleware-ntshell.mtb" with a connection to the project.
+For the "Modus Flow" you need to create a file called "deps/middleware-ntshell.mtb" with a connection to the library.
 The easiest method to create this is:
 * echo "https://github.com/iotexpert/middleware-ntshell#latest-v2.X#$$ASSET_REPO$$/middleware-ntshell/latest-v2.X" > deps/middleware-ntshell.mtb
 * make getlibs